Best Apple iPod alternatives Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Apple iPod alternatives you can buy in 2021.

-There’s no getting away from it, the Apple iPod in all its guises was (and still is) a great portable music player.
-But as Apple's iPhones have taken over music playing duties for many, the tech giant has scaled back its range of music players.
+There’s no getting away from it: the Apple iPod in all its guises was (and still is) a great portable music player.
+But as the company's iPhones have taken over music playing duties for many, the tech giant has scaled back its range of music players.
 In fact, only the iPod Touch survives.

 But what if you want a dedicated music player that isn't the Touch?
-A portable music player that plays hi-res music out of the box?
 A better-sounding player?
+Or a portable music player that, unlike the iPod, plays hi-res music out of the box?
 The good news is that there are plenty of excellent iPod alternatives out there.

-We've tested a wide range and rounded up the best iPod alternatives across a range of prices, from eminent brands such as Sony, Astell & Kern, Cowon and FiiO.
-Budget accordingly for a decent pair of headphones, and you'll have a formidable portable system.
+We've tested a wide range and rounded up the best iPod alternatives across a range of prices, from eminent brands such as Sony, Astell & Kern and Cowon.
+Budget accordingly for a decent pair of headphones, and you'll have a formidable on-the-fly system.

 Check out our list of the best iPod alternatives below...

 The Astell & Kern A&norma SR25 is the latest in what has been a long line of excellent, What Hi-Fi?
-Award-winning, ‘entry-level’ portable music players.
-Each new generation invariably proving more talented than the last.
+Award-winning, ‘entry-level’ portable music players, with each new generation invariably proving more talented than the last.
 The SR25 doesn’t let us down, propelling its lineage forward from the 2018-introduced A&norma SR15 (below) to set a new performance benchmark.

 Notably more expressive and eloquent than any other portable music player we’ve encountered at this price, and far beyond anything that smartphones are capable of, the SR25 demonstrates just how good music on the move can sound, while also remaining reasonably affordable.

 In light of the arrival of its successor (above), the SR15 is a bona fide bargain thanks to a recent price drop.
-It doesn't have the insight of its new sibling, but it's still a fantastic player, boasting an easy-to-use interface, expandable storage and plenty of hi-res file support – not to mention an entertaining and a dynamic sound that's synonymous with the brand.
+It doesn't have the same level of insight of its new sibling, but it's still a fantastic player, boasting an easy-to-use interface, expandable storage and plenty of hi-res file support – not to mention an entertaining and dynamic sound that's synonymous with the brand.

-It promises a severe step up from your smartphone or iPod Touch.
-The device can also be used as a DAC/preamp, allowing you to use it to enhance the performance of your smartphone and/or laptop.
+It promises a severe step up from your smartphone and the iPod Touch.
+This device can also be used as a DAC/preamp, allowing you to use it to enhance the performance of your smartphone and/or laptop.